assiro/uub-firmware/README.md

 # uub-firmware
-uub-firmware is the Vivado Project for Zynq 7020 on U.U.B. for Auger experiment
+uub-firmware is a Vivado Project for Xilinx Zynq 7020 on UUB for Auger experiment

 WP2 ufficial trigger